CHNU-DT: Spectrum repacking

-Analogue-to-digital conversion
+Analog-to-digital conversion

-The CRTC granted approval for CHNU to broadcast a digital signal on UHF channel 47 with a stronger transmitter from Abbotsford that would cover most of the Lower Mainland, doubling its coverage area in comparison to that of its analogue transmitter.
-CHNU flash cut its digital signal into operation on UHF channel 47, on August 31, 2011, the official date in which Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, (the allocation was previously occupied by the pre-transition digital signal of Citytv O&O sister CKVU (channel 10)).
-Through the use of PSIP, digital television receivers display CHNU-DT's virtual channel as its analogue-era UHF channel 66, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition.
+The CRTC granted approval for CHNU to broadcast a digital signal on UHF channel 47 with a stronger transmitter from Abbotsford that would cover most of the Lower Mainland, doubling its coverage area in comparison to that of its analog transmitter.
+CHNU flash cut its digital signal into operation on UHF channel 47, on August 31, 2011, the official date on which Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts (the allocation was previously occupied by the pre-transition digital signal of Citytv O&O sister CKVU (channel 10)).
+Digital television receivers display CHNU-DT's virtual channel as its analog-era UHF channel 66, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition.

 The CRTC also approved a digital transmitter to serve as a rebroadcaster for CHNU on UHF channel 21 in Victoria, also with a greater coverage area.
-Although the station is based out of Surrey, British Columbia, the transmitter tower is located in Abbotsford and analog broadcasts were at an insufficient power level to be viewed in many Greater Vancouver municipalities, including the city of Vancouver proper.
+Although the station is based out of Surrey, British Columbia, the transmitter tower was located in Abbotsford and analog broadcasts were at an insufficient power level to be viewed in many Greater Vancouver municipalities, including the city of Vancouver proper.
 According to the station's website, CHNU primarily targets viewers in the Fraser Valley, Vancouver and Victoria.